SHEEP.EDUCATION

 Email: Dawn@sheep.education

-Our class size is going to be limited to 12 students who really have a desire to learn and hone in on their skills in the kitchen, work well with others and can stay focused on tasks at hand.
-It is imperative that students are able to work independently and in a group in the classroom and at home.
+Our class size is limited, students should have a desire to learn new skills in the kitchen, work well with others and can stay focused on tasks at hand.
+It is important that students are able to work independently and in a group setting.

 Instructor: Craig Premo